OpenNTI/nti.webhooks/docs/index.rst

           in/activated.
 .. todo:: The concept of an active, in-process, retry policy.
 .. todo:: An API to retry a failed request.
-.. todo:: Add a dialect that uses a 'summary' externalizer.
-OR:
-          Add a ZCML directive or argument that creates a dialect and specifies some common option names.

 Dynamic-subscriptions only
 --------------------------